Classical Theatre of Harlem: History

 CTH is distinct in that many of their productions and programs are provided for free or minimal cost to patrons.
 For example, their annual USP production, which attracts roughly 12,000 people each summer, is free, unticketed, family-friendly and ADA compliant.
 By bringing USP to a vastly underutilized public space, (the Richard Rodgers Amphitheatre) it has been an instrumental force in raising the Park's reputation as a safe, cultural destination to be shared by all: rich and poor, young and old, local Harlemites and visitors.
 As such, CTH removes barriers to entry (cost, travel, wait-times, lotteries) for guests.
 In the winter, they feature a family-friendly holiday show, designed to become an annual Harlem tradition.
 Spring has historically been reserved for newer, experimental productions that appeal to theater enthusiasts, who favor thought-provoking stories and narratives of current social issues.
 CTH is the only professional theatre company above 96th Street dedicated to the classical canon, revivals, new works and musicals.
 CTH is well respected among its peers in Black theatre, often cited for its artistic and institutional excellence celebrating the work and talents of diverse theatre-makers at the performance and production level.

 In 2018, CTH partnered with Columbia University School of the Arts MFA Theatre Program in an educational program featuring Columbia's MFA third-year actors and stage managers.
 These students form "The Young Company" whose charge is to provide productions to middle and high school students.
 In 2021, in the wake of the pandemic, The Classical Theatre of Harlem was the first company to open live outdoor theater in New York City, with the NY Times Critic's Pick production of "Seize the King", directed by Associate Artistic Director of CTH and Chair of the NYU Graduate Acting, Carl Cofield.

 Additional Programming

 Since 2009, CTH’s core education program "Project Classics" has been designed to provide in-school and after-school subsidized theatre workshops to schools or Community Benefit Organizations (CBO).
-It aims to develop confident, creative young leaders by introducing them to the rigors of artistic practice.
-This multifaceted program brings productive, positive paths to the forefront, encourages students to expand their ideas of social responsibility, enhances cultural literacy, and develops life skills that go beyond the artistic field.

 "Playwrights' Playground" is a program where 4 to 5 playwrights are selected to bring in 10-15 pages of new work.
 Each play is cast on the spot, receives a cold reading, and a moderated feedback session.

 "Future Classics" are readings of full plays with professional actors and a short rehearsal period.
 The writers also receives a moderated feedback session.
 CTH asserts that a future classic is a play of social significance.
 It enlightens us on issues economic, political, and cultural.

 "Revisited Classics" are readings that take a new look at the work of classic playwrights.